• Posted on 22 Apr 2022

 For more information, visit icdp.com.au.

-Halo olaketa and um greetings to you all.
+Hello, vinaka, halo olgeta, and greetings to you all.

-Through the Pacific Connect community that I have met up with coaches from certain businesses which have given a lot of insights and advice on how to run a small micro-business within this pandemic, and for that I am truly thankful.
+Through the Pacific Connect community, I have met up with coaches from certain businesses who have given a lot of insights and advice on how to run a small micro-business within this pandemic, and for that I am truly thankful.

-The Pacific Connect family that I have managed to be part of this panel and jury association workshop on fabric printing and textiles as well as another workshop which is run in Port Vila and it has led to a lot of connections with the people around in the Pacific, as well as people which I have met online who are based abroad.
+With the Pacific Connect family, I have managed to be part of the Spinal Injury Association workshop on fabric printing and textiles, as well as another workshop which was run in Port Vila.
+This has led to a lot of connections with people around the Pacific, as well as people I have met online who are based abroad.

-Plans for Crafty 3 for the future is to see what scale that we can increase by as well as to make connections with other customers who are abroad.
+Plans for Crafty Three for the future are to see what scale we can increase by, as well as to make connections with other customers who are abroad.

-Otherwise by far we have had our hands full since it's nearly the festive season, otherwise we are very thankful and grateful to what Pacific Connect had done for Crafty 3.
+Otherwise, by far, we have had our hands full since it's nearly the festive season.
+We are very thankful and grateful for what Pacific Connect has done for Crafty Three.

 Project timeframe